Does quantum mechanics require "conspiracy"?: The Puzzle

 \begin{refute}[of Belief \ref{belief:universality}] This part of the analysis depends on the approach to resolve the superposition into definite outcomes.
 We consider first unitary approaches based on decoherence (like the \emph{consistent histories} approach \cite{Griffiths1984ConsistentHistories} and the \emph{many-worlds interpretation} (MWI) \cite{Everett1957RelativeStateFormulationOfQuantumMechanics}).
-From Observation \ref{obs:forbidden}, initial states $\Psi_{j,k}(t_i)$ with $\obs{A}=\obs{B}$ and $j\neq k$ are forbidden, because they evolve into forbidden states at $t_2$.
+From Observation \ref{obs:misleading-states}, initial states $\Psi_{j,k}(t_i)$ with $\obs{A}=\obs{B}$ and $j\neq k$ are misleading states, because they evolve into misleading states at $t_2$.
 Such states would contradict Metaprinciple {\NMU}.
-Moreover, all initial states that are not orthogonal on all forbidden states of the form $\Psi_{j,k}(t_i)$ are also forbidden, because the nonvanishing component $\Psi_{j,k}(t_i)$ leads to a forbidden branch with nonzero amplitude.
-Therefore, the states that are not forbidden as initial states have to be orthogonal on all initial states that would lead to forbidden states at any time.
-They form a Hilbert subspace $\wt{\hilbert}\ll\hilbert$, which is extremely restricted compared to $\hilbert$, because there are potentially infinitely more orthogonal states that contain invalid records compared to those that contain valid records.
+Moreover, all initial states that are not orthogonal on all misleading states of the form $\Psi_{j,k}(t_i)$ should also be extremely unlikely because the nonvanishing component $\Psi_{j,k}(t_i)$ leads to a misleading branch with nonzero amplitude.
+Therefore, the states that are not initially misleading have to be orthogonal to all initial states leading to misleading states at any time.
+They form a ``very small'' Hilbert subspace $\wt{\hilbert}\ll\hilbert$, which is extremely restricted compared to $\hilbert$ because there are potentially infinitely more orthogonal states that contain invalid records compared to those that contain valid records.

-For the \emph{pilot-wave} theory (PWT) \cite{Bohm1952SuggestedInterpretationOfQuantumMechanicsInTermsOfHiddenVariables} and variations, the wavefunction also never collapses, but it is completed with ``hidden variables'', \eg point-particles with definite positions, that resolve the superposition.
-The initial conditions of the wavefunction are constrained exactly as in the MWI case, because the same branching structure is needed to make sure that the configurations of the point-particles are stable.
+For the \emph{pilot-wave} theory (PWT) and variations \cite{Bohm1952SuggestedInterpretationOfQuantumMechanicsInTermsOfHiddenVariables,SEP-Goldstein2013BohmianMechanics}, the wavefunction also never collapses, but it is completed with ``hidden variables'', {\eg} point-particles with definite positions that resolve the superposition.
+The initial conditions of the wavefunction are constrained exactly as in the MWI case because the same branching structure is needed to make sure that the configurations of the point particles are stable.

-In addition, it is believed that to ensure the Born rule, the probability density of the ``hidden variables'' has to satisfy it at $t_i$ (the ``quantum equilibrium hypothesis''), this ensuring it at any other time \cite{SEP-Goldstein2013BohmianMechanics}.
-This means even more fine-tuning compared to MWI.
-However, it was proposed that the equilibrium can be reached dynamically from most non-equilibrium configurations \cite{ValentiniWestman2005DynamicalOriginOfQuantumProbabilities}, so maybe the restriction for MWI is sufficient for PWT as well.